Brussels Historical Churches Walking Tour (Self Guided), Brussels

 7) Eglise Saint-Nicolas (St. Nicholas Church)

-Dedicated to Saint Nicholas of Bari, the patron saint of sailors (famously known as Santa Claus), this church has a history dating back to the 12th century but has undergone significant restoration efforts on several occasions – most notably in the 1950s when portions of its exterior were reconstructed in a simple Gothic style.
-One distinctive feature is the deliberate orientation of its three broad nave aisles, which were built at an angle to the chancel to accommodate a nearby stream.
+The church underwent significant restoration in the 1950s with portions of its exterior reconstructed in a simple Gothic style.
+One distinctive feature of it is the deliberate orientation of three broad nave aisles built at an angle to the chancel so as to accommodate a nearby stream.
 An intriguing relic of the past is the cannonball embedded high up in the third pillar on the left side of the nave, a remnant from the French bombardment of 1695.

 In recent years, there were discussions about demolishing this historic church to make way for vehicular traffic.
 Fortunately, none of these plans came to fruition, and it remains preserved, much like the charming ancient architecture that surrounds it.